databricks/genai-cookbook/genai_cookbook/nbs/4-evaluation-metrics.md

 - **Retrieval quality**: Retrieval metrics assess how successfully your RAG application retrieves relevant supporting data.
 Precision and recall are two key retrieval metrics.
 - **Response quality**: Response quality metrics assess how well the RAG application responds to a user's request.
 Response metrics can measure, for instance, if the resulting answer is accurate per the ground-truth, how well-grounded the response was given the retrieved context (e.g., did the LLM hallucinate), or how safe the response was (e.g., no toxicity).
-- **Cost & latency:** Chain metrics capture the overall cost and performance of RAG applications.
+- **System performance (cost & latency):**  Metrics capture the overall cost and performance of RAG applications.
 Overall latency and token consumption are examples of chain performance metrics.

 It is very important to collect both response and retrieval metrics.
 A RAG application can respond poorly in spite of retrieving the correct context; it can also provide good responses on the basis of faulty retrievals.
 Only by measuring both components can we accurately diagnose and address issues in the application.